 The Company may, from time to time, issue flow-through common shares to finance its resource exploration activities in Canada.
 Canadian income tax law permits the Company to renounce to the flow-through shareholders the income tax attributes of resource exploration costs financed by such shares.
 Flow-through common shares are recognized in equity based on the quoted price of the existing shares on the date of the issue.
-The difference between the amount recognized in common shares and the amount the investor pays for the shares is recognized as another liability which is reversed into earnings as eligible expenditures are incurred.
+The difference between the amount recognized in common shares and the amount the investor pays for the shares is recognized a liability which is reversed into earnings as eligible expenditures are incurred.
 The deferred tax impact is recorded prospectively upon renunciation of the related tax benefits, provided it is expected the Company will incur the required eligible expenditures.

-When flow-through expenditures are renounced, a portion of the future income tax assets that were not previously recognized, are recognized as a recovery of deferred income taxes in net income.
-The Company has not issued flow-through shares as at February 28, 2013 and February 29, 2012.
+When flow-through expenditures are renounced, a portion of the deferred income tax assets that were not previously recognized, are recognized as a recovery of deferred income taxes in net income.
+The Company did not issue any flow-through shares in the years ended February 28, 2014 and 2013.